 Using an Avoid-Shift-Improve framework, the report states that “the greatest Avoid potential comes from reducing long-haul aviation” — as clear a statement as the event industry could find to concentrate less on international attendees and attract more digital attendees.
 It continues, “The greatest Shift potential would come from switching to plant-based diets,” telling us in no uncertain terms that meat and dairy-free meals must be at the heart of every event menu.
 Finally, it covers the venues: “The greatest Improve potential comes from within the building sector, and in particular increased use of energy efficient end-use technologies.”
 This forces event planners to ask, Can we continue to take our events to large cavernous fossil-fuel-powered venues?

 Shawn McKinley agrees with the reassessment of travel suggested by the report.
 “The latest IPCC report validates pathways event organizers can act on to be part of the climate solution and not the emissions problem,” she said.
 “These are big levers for change.
 It gives a window of opportunity to event service providers to demonstrate how they can deliver direct and provable carbon reductions without relying on offsets.”

-The event industry faces the same challenge as every other sector: taking the path of least resistance, or the one of greatest persistence.
+The event industry faces the same challenge as every other sector: taking the path of least resistance or greatest persistence.
 We can sit behind the shallowest possible curve, one drawn by corporates wary of shareholder interests and governments worried about winning elections.
-Or we can choose a trajectory guided by IPCC scientists calling for “rapid and deep and in most cases immediate CHG emission reductions in all sectors.”
+Or we can choose a trajectory guided by IPCC scientists calling for “rapid and deep and, in most cases, immediate CHG emission reductions in all sectors.”

-With a growing number of corporates, regulators, and scientists lining up behind the industry change-makers, planners have to realize that the way they organize events needs to change if they want to uphold their net zero commitments.
+With a growing number of corporates, regulators, and scientists lining up behind the industry change-makers, planners must realize how they organize events needs to change to uphold their net zero commitments.